Call (303) 775-3221 Free Estimate

 This page provides general educational information.
 Every home is different.
 The information here reflects what was typical when homes were originally built, not necessarily what is in your home today.
 Nothing on this page should be taken as a diagnosis or recommendation for your specific property.
 The only way to know the condition of your home's electrical system is a professional inspection.
 Call (303) 775-3221 or request a free estimate.

-Conifer loses power more than most places on the Front Range.
-If you have a generator without a transfer switch, the fix is straightforward.
-If you don't have either, this is where to start.
+Conifer loses power more often and longer than most places on the Front Range.
+If you have a generator, a transfer switch is the only safe way to connect it.

 Conifer is an unincorporated mountain community in Jefferson County at over 8,000 feet, along Highway 285 southwest of Denver.
 Power outages from storms, heavy snow, ice loading, high winds, and fallen trees are a regular part of mountain living here.
-Xcel Energy can also de-energize overhead lines during high fire-risk conditions.
-A manual transfer switch is the legal and safe way to run a generator when the power goes out.
+Utilities can also shut off power entirely during high fire-risk conditions.
+Homes on private wells lose water when the power goes out, which makes backup power a necessity, not a convenience.

 Transfer Switches

 A manual transfer switch isolates your home from the grid before generator power flows in.
 Without one, running a generator connected to your panel sends power back out through the utility lines.
 This is called backfeeding.
-It's illegal in Colorado, it's dangerous to utility line workers, and it can damage your equipment when grid power returns unexpectedly.
+It violates electrical code, it's dangerous to line workers, and it can damage your equipment when grid power returns unexpectedly.

 A transfer switch lets you select which circuits the generator powers: furnace, refrigerator, well pump, lights, a few outlets.
 The generator runs those circuits while the rest of the house stays off.
 When grid power returns, you switch back and disconnect the generator.